ciganzelezo/PocketBook-626-replace-internal-storage/README.md

 ## About the device

 ### Hardware
-- PocketBook 626, and probably most of the other models except the very old ones use a micro SD card for internal storage (don't confuse it with the additional storage, that is also a micro SD card.
+- PocketBook 626, and probably most of the other models except the very old ones use a micro SD card for internal storage (don't confuse it with the additional storage, that is also a micro SD card
   - As everyone knows, SD cards don't really live that long, and over time, they often die or become read-only.
-That means it deletes all the stuff you saved after shutting down the reader.
+That means it deletes all the stuff you saved after shutting down the reader

 ### OS
-- The device uses linux with very unstandard configuration that was made to be as cryptic as possible, so people like me or you can't do stuff they want
+- The device uses linux with very unstandard configuration to make our lives harder
 - It has 10 partitions that look like this
-  - p1 is the _main/user data_ parition where books and apps are stored, it's also the parition that shows up when you connect the reader to a PC
+  - _p1_ is the _main/user data_ parition where books and apps are stored, it's also the parition that shows up when you connect the reader to a PC
 ```
 Device          Boot   Start      End  Sectors   Size Id Type
 /dev/mmcblk0p1       1011712 31116287 30104576  14,4G  b W95 FAT32